nxus/worker-queue/README.md

 **Parameters**

--   `taskName` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The name of the queue to clean.
+-   `taskName` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The name of the queue to empty.
 If not provided, all queues are emptied.

 ### task